Getting Started

 ☑️ Click on Create Matchmaker first, then input:

-matchmaker name - for your own reference, e.g.
+matchmaker name - for your own reference, e.g. quickstart-dev

-,upload our Simple Example JSON configuration.
+upload our Simple Example JSON configuration.

 🍀 Simple Example (Minimal Recommended Configuration):